walterfreeman/ast101/groups.md

 #### David Heiman, dmheiman@syr.edu

-Your group is number 2807.
-Your lab time is Friday 11:00-12:20 AM.
+Your group is number 1709.
+Your lab time is Wednesday 12:45-2:05 PM.

 Your other group members are:
-* Corey Blum (coblum@syr.edu)
+* Conrad Schmidt (crschmid@syr.edu)
-* Gordon Taubenfeld (gstauben@syr.edu)
+* Mihika Gogate (msgogate@syr.edu)
 <br>

 Based on your responses your group will likely be meeting on Main Campus.
 This week, you should contact each other by email, and arrange to meet